ImBearChild/SiplPen/readme_en.md

 ## Intro

-ZenpenPlus is a web app for writing minimally, and getting into the Zone.
+SiplPen is a web app for writing minimally, and getting into the Zone.

 Compared with original project "Zenpen", SiplPen comes with a few improvements.